-- Correctly identify organizational information as appropriate (e.g., confidential, proprietary) and in alignment with company policies as well as legal requirements and business agreements needed to protect it. - Limit sharing and use to those who need to know, and limit access based upon job role. - Obtain appropriate approvals or authorizations or ensure contractual arrangements are in place before sharing information with anyone outside of the company. - Store information according to its classification.
-If the classification level is not determined or is unknown, treat the information as it should be protected at the highest level of restriction until we know for certain. - Never store confidential and proprietary information on a personal mobile computing device. - Lock our workstation when away from our desk. - Physically secure your laptop or portable device(s).
+- Correctly identify organizational information, as outlined in the applicable enterprise policies, legal requirements, and business agreements. - Limit sharing and use to those who need to know, and limit access based upon job role. - Obtain appropriate approvals or authorizations or ensure contractual arrangements are in place before sharing information with anyone outside of the company. - Store information according to its classification.
+If the classification level is not determined or is unknown, treat the information as it should be protected at the highest level of restriction until we know for certain. - Never store restricted or confidential information on a personal mobile computing device. - Lock our workstation when away from our desk. - Physically secure your laptop or portable device(s).
 Use extra care to protect mobile devices when traveling.
-Never leave mobile items in an unlocked car. - Report lost, stolen or damaged computing equipment, portable devices or media immediately to security. - Keep your login credentials secure and never share with others.
+Never leave mobile items in an unlocked car. - Report suspected or known incidents that may impact the security or privacy of the company's information or system assets so the matter can be investigated.

-- Choose complex passwords that are not easily guessed. - Email and Internet usage is monitored. - Be alert to cybersecurity defenses and do not fall victim to phishing emails. - Be skeptical of unfamiliar emails or requests for your login credentials.
+- Immediately report lost, stolen or damaged computing equipment, portable devices or media immediately to security. - Keep your login credentials secure and never share with others. - Choose complex passwords that are not easily guessed. - Employee activities, including email, Internet usage and system usage, are monitored. - Be alert to cybersecurity defenses and do not fall victim to phishing emails. - Be skeptical of unfamiliar emails or requests for your login credentials.